chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

 Oftentimes, text data comes paired with metadata, such as a title, author, or publication date. ``textacy`` makes it easy to keep these together:

-Efficiently stream documents from disk and into a processed corpus:

 .. code-block:: pycon

     >>> metadata = {